Buttery Garlic Lime Salmon with Asparagus in Foil

 Instructions

-• Preheat oven to 375 degrees.
-Line a large baking sheet with foil.
-Lay salmon on top of the foil with asparagus on the side.
-Salt and pepper.
+• Preheat the oven to 375 degrees Fahrenheit.
+Line a large baking sheet with aluminum foil.
+Lay 2 pounds salmon on top of the foil.

-• Bake for 15-20 minutes and open the foil.
-Broil for 2-3 minutes to give the top of the salmon a crisp brown edge.
-Garnish with fresh parsley and serve.
+• Bake for 15-20 minutes.
+Open the foil. then broil for 2-3 minutes to give the top of the salmon a crisp brown edge.
+Top with chopped parsley for garnish and serve.

 Nutrition